HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

 ## What are the most popular instructions?

 We've already glimpsed at the contents of Wasm when sliced by section kinds above.
-Let's take a deeper look at the contents of the code section - the largest and the most important part of a WebAssembly module.
+Let's take a deeper look at the contents of the code section—the largest and the most important part of a WebAssembly module.

 We've split instructions into various categories and counted them across all the modules together: